juliangruber/multipipe/Readme.md

 Pass a variable number of streams and each will be piped to the next one.

 A stream will be returned that wraps passed in streams in a way that errors will be forwarded and you can write to and/or read from it.

+Pass an object as the second to last or last argument to pass as `options` to the underlying stream constructors.

 Pass a function as last argument to be called on `error` or `finish` of the last stream.